masonfmatthews/exomemex_api/README.md

 Feature Roadmap:

+1. Users can add new people
-* People can be users
+1. People can log in as users
+1. Users only see people they have permissions to record for (and can't add people who already exist)
-* Users can create clips for other people
+1. Users can record clips for any person they can record for
-* People can allow other users to listen to their clips
+1. Users can listen to clips for any person they can record for (themselves included)
-* Speech-to-Text integration
+1. Users can add other listeners for any person they can record for (themselves included)
+1. Users can see text versions of all clips

 Potential Goals: